Lee-Enfield No. 4 MK. I (T) sniper rifle

 The Canadian sniper rifles were produced at Small Arms Limited at Long Branch (two words) Toronto, Ontario, Canada.

-On Flikr there are some albums of official photos posted by Gary Blakeley.
+On Flikr there were are some albums of official photos posted by Gary Blakeley but they do not appear to still be there as the links were broken.
 Two of the photos in “Small Arms Ltd., Company Photo Album” show sniper rifles.
-That external web site is here At this time (2016-08-24) he has 4 albums.
 The second and fourth albums are of Small Arms Limited at Long Branch where the Lee-Enfield No. 4 rifles and the Sten Gun MK.
 II were made.
 The wooden shoulder stock/holster for the Inglis pistol was also made at SAL.
 The first and third albums are of John Inglis Company which made Browning Machine Guns, Bren Guns and No. 1 and No. 2 pistols (versions of the Browning High Power Model 35).
 NFB is “National Film Board” of Canada which did a lot of documentary film work.
 Low resolution copies of those two images are shown here.
-Below are links to higher quality images on Flickr.

 SAL Long Branch Princess Alice and display firearms